Scholarships up to USD 25,000 for International Students

 Students considering postgraduate careers in neuroscience, experimental psychology, neuropsychology, pharmaceutical research, education, law, and medicine are encouraged to pursue this major field of study.

 The objectives of this major are to:

-- A letter from a bank official or bank statements must accompany all figures indicated on the "Certification of Finances" form for verification.
+A letter from a bank official or bank statement must accompany all figures indicated on the "Certification of Finances" form for verification.
 However, all documents must be dated within 6 months of application.

 Proof of Financial Support.
 The student must prove that they have at least the equivalent of $59,664.00 (US) readily available to them for educational expenses.
 The monies can be in any country and in any currency.
 Acceptable sources of financial resources are saving accounts, checking accounts, money market accounts, and certificates of deposit.
 If Moravian awards you a merit scholarship, you may deduct the amount of the scholarship from the total of $59,664.00 (US).

 A letter of recommendation from a guidance counselor.